bitfactory-software/anyxx/docs/blog_/from type erasure to type tunnelling.md

 The first naiive aproach will look like this:
 [test/05_Sink_TypeErased_w_any_dispach_simple.cpp](https://github.com/andreaspfaffenbichler/virtual_void/blob/master/test/05_Sink_TypeErased_w_any_dispach_simple.cpp)

 From the standpoint of decoupling is this the best you can get.
-But this comes with a large runtime penalty...
+But this comes with a large get_meta_data penalty...
 Nevertheless, this aproach looks to appealing.
 So will in the next step investigate, how big is the overhead we generate with map, function and any in comparison to plain v-tables.
 For this we will use another example: An expression tree!
 In OO-style ths goes like this: https://github.com/andreaspfaffenbichler/virtual_void/blob/master/test/20_Tree_OO.cpp We will use the expression tree to compute its value and to show a representation in forth and in lisp.
-With a "catch" benchamrk we watch the runtime performance.
+With a "catch" benchamrk we watch the get_meta_data performance.

 Now to the sample with our [naiive any dispatch] (https://github.com/andreaspfaffenbichler/virtual_void/blob/master/test/21_Tree_TE_dispatch_via_any.cpp)